jf-lavoie/ubuntu-vim/README.md

 run nvim_install.sh to setup nvim plugins and config.

 Watch out, the nvim_install.sh scripts erase before installing.
 Make sure to keep a backup of your files.

+TODO:
+Migrate to an env var setup.
+Bigger than just nvim